-Risk Management in Healthcare (3 cr.)
+HCM 4400 Online Course Risk Management in Healthcare. . . . . . . . .
+(3 cr.)

 This course introduces the concepts of health care risk management and will focus identifying real and potential risks in health-care settings.
 This course will also explore patient rights issues that give rise to common risk management concerns.
 (Prerequisites: HCM 3002 and HCM 4201)

-HISTORY

-HIS 110 Ancient World

-Medieval World
+of the past can inform modern dilemmas.
+(Fall)

-HIS 161 Modern World
+HIS 16'

-HIS 171 Contemporary World (3 cr.)
-A survey of global history in the 20th and 21st centuries (1900-present).
-Particular focus will be given to the process and impact of modernization, the rise of new political ideologies and global societies, and the relationship between ideas and conflict.
-(Spring)

-HIS 201 U.S. History to 1877 (3 cr.)
+U.S. History to 1877 . . . . . . . . . . . . . . .
+(3 cr.)
 A survey of social, political, economic, religious, and cultural institutions from pre-Columbian America through the Reconstruction.
 (Fall)

-HIS 202 U.S. History since 1877

-HIS 210 Methods of History (3 cr.)
-An introduction to the field of history with an overview of historical theory and methods.
-Students will learn how to analyze primary and secondary sources, to incorporate

-historiography into their research and writing, and to utilize the Chicago Manual of Style.
-Assessment will be based on the research, writing, and presentation of a conferencestyle paper.
-This course is designed to enhance student effectiveness in subsequent upper-division history courses and thesis writing.
+given to the emergence of the United States as a world power.
+(Spring)

+and thesis writing.
 Students are expected to take this course during their sophomore year.
 (Fall)

+HI2 300

-History of the Northern Plains. . . . . . . . . . . . . . . . .
+History of the Northern Plains. . . . . . . . . . . . .
 (3 cr.)
 A regional study of the Northern Plains with primary coverage of Iowa, Minnesota, Nebraska, and the Dakotas and some coverage of surrounding states and cities such as Chicago.
 This course begins with the Plains Indians around 1800 and continues to the present.
 Techniques in regional and local history will be investigated.
 Offered every second Fall Semester in odd years.
-(Prerequisite: ENG/HON 106 and ENG/ HON 107 or ENG 120 and ENG 121 or with permission from the course instructor)
+(Prerequisite: ENG/HON 106 and ENG/HON 107 or ENG 120 and ENG 121 or with permission from the course instructor)